ArtistsMuseumsStyles & Techniques

 Commissioned Scottish Furniture Makers

 Alexander Peter (1713-1772) was an accomplished cabinet-maker and wright who had previously worked with the Adam brothers’ father, William Adam.
 His involvement with Dumfries took place in 1759-1764 and is his largest documented contract ever with over £400.
-To give a sense of this commission’s magnitude, the Best Bed, the priciest piece ordered to Thomas Chippendale, cost about £91.
-We can also measure the fame of Chippendale then as “The Director” was a notable source of inspiration for Peter, e.g. the mahogany chairs, the dining tables and the sideboard in the dining room or the camelback sofa in the Family Parlour.
+To give a sense of this commission’s magnitude, the Best Bed, the priciest piece ordered from Thomas Chippendale, cost about £91.
+We can also measure the fame of Chippendale then as “The Director” was a notable source of inspiration for Peter, e.g. the mahogany chairs, the dining tables, and the sideboard in the dining room or the camelback sofa in the Family Parlour.
 In a different fashion, Peter made the mahogany Georgian sgabello chairs in the entrance hall.

 Entrance hall with Alexander Peter's sgabello chairs and Francis Brodie's eagle table - Dumfries House